Multi-Iteration Stochastic Optimizers: Numerical examples

 In some examples, we know the optimal value and optimal point analytically; otherwise, we estimate numerically by letting optimization algorithms run for many iterations.

-As for \texttt{MICE} parameters, in each case we use different values for $\epsilon$, ranging from $0.5$ to $1.0$.
-The other parameters are fixed for all problems, showing the robustness of \texttt{MICE} with respect to the tuning: $\delta_{\mathrm{drop}}=0.5$, $\delta_{\mathrm{rest}}=0$, $M_{min}$ is set to $5$ for general iterations and $50$ for restarts, and the maximum hierarchy size is set to $100$.
-For the continuous cases, we use the clipping ``A'', whereas, for the finite case, we opted to use clipping ``B''.
-As for the resampling parameters, we use $n_\text{part}=5$, $\delta_\text{re}=1.0$, and $p_\text{re}=5\%$ with a minimum resampling size of $10$.
-We recommend using these parameters for general problems; however, $\delta_\text{re}$ can be reduced for problems with more computationally expensive gradients.
-In our numerical examples, we chose to report the run time taken by the different algorithms we tested in addition to the usual number of gradient evaluations.
-Although we believe that our \texttt{MICE} implementations, namely \texttt{SGD-MICE} and \texttt{Adam-MICE}, can be improved, we hope to show, that the different \texttt{MICE} versions are already robust and competitive.
+As for \texttt{MICE} parameters, when coupled with \SGD[], we use $\epsilon=\sqrt{1/3}$, and when coupled with \Adam[] we use $\epsilon=1$.
+The other parameters are fixed for all problems, showing the robustness of \texttt{MICE} with respect to the tuning: $\delta_{\mathrm{drop}}=0.5$, $\delta_{\mathrm{rest}}=1.0$, $M_{min}$ is set to $5$ for general iterations and $500$ for restarts, and the maximum index set cardinality is set to $100$ except when noted (in the sensitivity studies below and in the logistic regression over the dataset \emph{HIGGS}.).
+For the continuous cases, we use the clipping ``A'', whereas, for the finite case, we use clipping ``B''.
+As for the resampling parameters, we use $n_\text{part}=5$, $\delta_\text{re}=1.0$, and $p_\text{re}=0.05$ with a minimum resampling size of $10$.
+Note, however, that the current \MICE implementation is not optimized for performance, and could be much improved in this sense.
+Regarding the stopping criterion, except in the first example, we do not define a $tol$.
+Instead, we define a fixed gradient sampling cost that, when reached, halts execution.
+This choice allows us to better compare \SGD[-]\MICE with other methods.